 Financial aid is available to assist in financing the cost of approved study abroad programs.
-You may receive assistance for Grand Valley summer programs, as well as academic-year and one-semester programs through exchanges and other individualized programs.
+You may receive assistance for GVSU and non-GVSU spring/summer programs, semester as well as academic-year programs.
 There are more than 3,900 study abroad programs available to you.

 Studying abroad is an investment in your future.
 Like any other type of investment, it requires planning, careful management, creativity, perseverance, and commitment.
 The personal, academic, and professional rewards will last a lifetime.

 Calculate Current Costs: Calculate all of your current on-campus costs.
-To determine your annual budget, add up your rent, meals, tuition and fees, travel expenses (don't spring break!), entertainment, books, supplies, etc. The Financial Aid Office has determined that the average in-state Grand Valley student spends approximately $22,116 per year on tuition and fees, housing & dining, transportation, books, and personal expenses.
+To determine your annual budget, add up your rent, meals, tuition and fees, travel expenses, entertainment, books, supplies, etc. The Office of Financial Aid and Scholarships has determined that the average in-state Grand Valley student spends approximately $22,124 per year on tuition and fees, housing & dining, transportation, books, and personal expenses.
 Use this as a baseline for comparison of costs abroad.
 Don't plan with the idea that you will find work while abroad.

-Check Program Information: Check the program information sheet and Barbara H. Padnos International Center website for program expenses.
+Check Program Information: Check the program information sheet and Barbara H. Padnos International Center (PIC) website for program expenses.
 Items included in the program fee are listed in each program's information sheet as well as on PIC's website.
 If you are participating in a non-GVSU program, you will need to contact your study abroad provider for a breakdown of your expenses.
 It will be helpful to plan for these primary costs: